-Does iOS 14 impact event postbacks sending to SRNs?
+Does iOS 14 impact event postback sending to SRNs?

-Currently, SRNs receiving event postbacks rely on the inclusion of the device ID in the postback URL.
+- Currently, SRNs receiving event postbacks rely on the inclusion of the device ID in the postback.
 This enables SRNs to self-attribute reported user actions.

-Many iOS 14 users would not allow for the usage of their device ID (IDFA).
+- Many iOS 14 users are non-consenting—don't allow access to their device ID (IDFA).

 - A decrease in the number of event postbacks to SRNs

-- Discrepancies in the number of event postbacks between SRNs and AppsFlyer (which fully logs all events)
+- Discrepancies in the number of event postbacks between SRNs and AppsFlyer; who log all events.